 The platform uses VictoriaMetrics as a long-term Prometheus time series database to store most of the metrics collected in the system.
+On systems still using InfluxDB the time series databases role is filled by InfluxDB itself.

 On a Sipwise C5 each node stores its own metrics and the ones for their peer node, and in addition on CARRIER systems the management nodes store the metrics for all the nodes in the cluster.
 On new installations and migrated ones this is done with Prometheus instances on each peer, and a VictoriaMetrics instance on the management node which uses its Prometheus federation and scrapping support.
+On older installations this is done with influxdb-relay which listens for InfluxDB writes and multiplexes them to the local node and any other node necessary.